prashanth-hegde/nhttp/readme.md

 For instance, lets say you gor a compressed json as a result, you could perform post processing on the json to format the json, map/filter by using something like `jq`, `jpath` or similar

-If the output is text, you could set a custom `grep` or `awk` pattern to only show the lines you care about
+If the output is text, you could set a custom `grep` or `awk` pattern to only show the lines you care about.
+If this option is not configured, the output rendered as-is and no post-processing is done.

 In all cases, a special wildcard `?` is used to represent the output.
 For example, id you want to use `jq` on a json output, you could the following to pretty print the output